mucommander/mucommander/readme.txt

 Bug fixes:
 - Fix a deadlock which caused the application to freeze while switching tabs on MAC OS.
 - Key combinations that contain the TAB key can be set as shortcuts (ticket #465).
-- Fix installation via software center on Ubuntu
+- Fix installation via software center on Ubuntu.
+-

 Known issues:
 - Some translations may not be up-to-date.
 Refer to http://trac.mucommander.com/wiki/Translations for more information.
 - Windows: Recycle Bin not working on Windows 64-bit with a 64-bit Java runtime (ticket #234).
 One way to work around this issue is to use a 32-bit Java runtime.
-- Mac OS X: "Do you want the application "muCommander.app" to accept incoming network connections?" dialog keeps popping up on startup even if the dialog has been previously accepted (ticket #339).
-This dialog can be suppressed by disabling 'Bonjour' support in the muCommander preferences.
+- Mac OS X: "Do you want the application "muCommander.app" to accept incoming network connections?" dialog keeps popping up on startup even if the dialog has been previously accepted (ticket #339), when 'Bonjour' support is enabled.
 - Executable permissions on local files are not properly preserved when running a unix-based OS with Java 1.5.
 - SMB support may not work properly on non multi-language JRE.
 - 'Copy files to clipboard' not working with some applications (files are not pasted).